carlstadie/PlanetDriftwood/README.md

 # Usage
 Before running `main.py`, the paths and general settings need to be configured in `config_default.py`.
-You can make separate config files for separate datasets or use cases, which can be selected in the first import in `main.py`.
+You can make separate config files for separate datasets or use cases and yearly predictions, which can be selected in the first import in `main.py`.

 Running `main.py` will run the whole pipeline of preprocessing, training, prediction and postprocessing.
 By default, training will use the most recent preprocessing data it can find, prediction will use the latest trained model, and postprocessing the latest predictions, but these can also be set in the config.